DakotahGodfrey/dakotahgodfrey/README.md

 <!-- ## About me -->

 I am a community-taught developer from Toronto, Canada 🇨🇦.
 I'm passionate about accessible and clean web design.
-Right now my main foucs is building the skills needed to be a sucessful frontend developer!
+Right now my main focus is building the skills needed to be a sucessful frontend developer!

 ## **What I'm building with:**